Significant hike in illegal working penalties from 13 February 2024

 In severe cases, employers may face criminal charges, with potential imprisonment of up to six months and fines.
 This increase in penalties is not limited to just employers of illegal workers.
 Landlords will also face significantly tougher penalties if they permit illegal migrants to rent their properties.
 For landlords, the fines will increase from £80 per lodger and £1,000 per occupies for the first breach to up to £5,000 per lodger and £10,000 per occupier.
 Repeat breaches will be up to £10,000 per lodger and £20,000 per occupier.

 For those navigating the complexities of UK immigration, the message is clear: the cost of non-compliance can be substantial and multifaceted.
 From financial penalties to reputational damage, the risks underscore the need for rigorous checks and a thorough understanding of UK Immigration regulations.

 For business decision-makers, ensuring compliance isn’t just a legal obligation; it’s a strategic imperative.
 Protect your business by staying informed, being proactive, and integrating comprehensive compliance checks into your global mobility programs.
 Your commitment to legal employment practices will safeguard your operations, reputation, and future growth in the competitive global marketplace.

 What can employers do to prevent illegal working penalties in their businesses?

-Here are actions to take depending on an employee’s status and circumstances to work in the UK.
+It’s time to tighten the reins and ensure your workforce is legally compliant.
+Here are actions to help you steer clear of hefty penalties depending on an employee’s status and circumstances to work in the UK.

 This involves checking the prospective employees’ passports or visas in the original format or using the Home Office’s online checking service.
 An appropriate record of the check carried out must be kept, and close attention should be paid to ensuring the correct process is followed.